openpaperwork/pyinsane/README.md

 - Flatbed
 - Automatic Document Feeder
 - While scanning, can provide chunks of the image for on-the-fly preview (see [Paperwork](https://github.com/jflesch/paperwork/) for instance)
+- Python 2.7 and Python 3

 [Libsane (part of the Sane)](http://www.sane-project.org/) provides drivers for scanners under GNU/Linux and *BSD systems.

-The code is divided in 3 layers:
+The code is divided in 2 layers:
 - rawapi : Ctypes binding to the raw Sane API
 - abstract : An Object-Oriented layer that simplifies the use of the Sane API and try to avoid possible misuse of the Sane API.
 When scanning, it also takes care of returning a Pillow image.

+Two workaround are provided:
 - abstract\_th : The Sane API is not thread-safe and cannot be used in a multi-threaded environment easily.
 This layer solves this problem by using a fully dedicated thread.
+It provides the very same API than 'abstract'
+- abstract\_proc : Some Sane drivers corrupts memory or return uninitalized bytes.
+  (sometimes they even segfault).
+They usually work well in simple programs but can make bugs on more complex ones (see below).
+This module, when imported, fork() + exec() a small daemon in charge of doing the scans and return them to the main program using Unix pipes (FIFO).
+It provides the very same API than 'abstract'.

 ## Dependencies

 - libsane
 - [Pillow](https://github.com/python-imaging/Pillow#readme) (if the abstraction layer is used)

 ## Installation